jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 <img src="/assets/Prototype3.png" alt="Concrete Prototypical Class"  width = "60%" align="center" style="padding-right: 35px;">

 The diagram only has enough room to represent one concrete class, but the code sample shows how we can declare more classes.
-Each class registers an instance of itself along with its chosen name, which is not the class name.
-Or a class administrator creates the breeder instance and registers it.
+Each class registers an instance of itself along with its chosen name, which does not need to be the class name.
+It just needs to be unique in the registry.
+Rather than class self-registration, a class administrator could create the breeder instance and register it as well.

 We can call `register()` from within a static block in C++, which will register an instance when loaded.
 Java will not do this.
-A similar static block will only register the instance when the class is referenced, which is a bit too late.
-An external entity must register `Prototypes` in Java.
+A similar static block will only register the instance when the class is referenced, which is probably too too late.
+Therefore, an external entity must register `Prototypes` in Java.

 ```java
 class PrototypeA extends Prototypical {